-War of Rights is an app created by Campfire Games.
+War of Rights is an app developed by Campfire Games.
 War of Rights was first published on .
-War of Rights is accessible for Steam.War of Rights is a multiplayer game set during the perilous days of the American Civil War, in the Maryland Campaign of September, 1862.
-Campfire Games is devoted to presenting the gruesome and glorious elements of the per...
+It is currently available on Steam.War of Rights is a multiplayer game set during the perilous days of the American Civil War, in the Maryland Campaign of September, 1862.
+Campfire Games is devoted to presenting the gruesome and glorious elements of the peri...

 War of Rights Review